-The Services in Supportive Housing Program is one of SAMHSA's services grant programs.
-SAMHSA's services grants are designed to address gaps in substance abuse and mental health services and/or to increase the ability of States, units of local government, American Indian/Alaska Native Tribes and tribal organizations, and community- and faith-based organizations to help specific populations or geographic areas with serious, emerging mental health and substance abuse problems.
+Grants for Primary and Behavioral Health Care Integration (PBHCI) is one of SAMHSA's services grant programs.
+SAMHSA's services grants are designed to address gaps in substance abuse and mental health prevention and treatment services and increase the ability of States, units of local government, American Indian/Alaska Native Tribes and tribal organizations, and community- and faith-based organizations to help specific populations or geographic areas with serious, emerging physical health, mental health and substance abuse problems.
 SAMHSA intends that its services grants result in the delivery of services as soon as possible after award.
 Service delivery should begin by the 4th month of the project at the latest.

-Services in Supportive Housing Program grants are authorized under Section 520A of the Public Health Service Act, as amended.
-This announcement addresses Healthy People 2010 focus area(s) 18 (Mental Health and Mental Disorders) and 26 (Substance Abuse).
+Primary and Behavioral Health Care Integration grants are authorized under Section 520A of the Public Health Service Act, as amended.
+This announcement addresses Healthy People 2010 focus areas 18 (Mental Health and Mental Disorders) and 26 (Substance Abuse).